coder/coder/docs/cli/dotfiles.md

 # dotfiles

-Personalize your repo by applying a canonical dotfiles repository
+Personalize your workspace by applying a canonical dotfiles repository

 ## Usage